Assault on Greifenhagen: Assault

 On 23 December, the Swedish army of 13,000, 14,000, or 18,000 under Gustavus Adolphus assembled near Damm.
 It set out towards Greifenhagen the following day.
 The town had a garrison of 1,500–2,500 men, and its fortifications were poor, consisting of only a medieval wall and shallow moat.
-On the day of arrival, the Swedes were not able to assault the walls, due to half of their guns only arrived in the evening.
+On the day of arrival, the Swedes were not able to assault the walls, due to half of their guns only arriving in the evening.
 After a minor skirmish, the garrison withdrew back into the town with the Swedes setting up camp in the nearby forest.
 On 25 December, a sermon was held, and then the artillery, 80 guns in total, was set up on the highest available hill.
 Meanwhile, Alexander Leslie followed the army with a flotilla of five militia river ships and boats at Reglitz.

 Then, the Swedish artillery under the command of Lennart Torstensson began bombarding the city.
 Once a large enough hole had been created in the walls after a few hours, the Swedes, more specifically the so-called Yellow Regiment under the command of Maximilian Teuffel began flooding into the town and, according to one account, captured it.
-According to a different account, they met tough resistance from the commander, Fernando da Capua who repelled the Swedes twice.
-Despite this, after a third assault led by the king himself, he was eventually captured along with a certain Major Anthony, Count Thurn, some other officers and 100 soldiers.
+According to a different account, they met tough resistance from the commander, Fernando da Capua, who repelled the Swedes twice.
+Despite this, after a third assault led by the king himself, he was eventually captured along with Major Anthony, Count Thurn, some other officers and 100 soldiers.
 Additionally, 40–50 men were killed.
 During this time, Leslie had begun bombarding the town from the sea.

-Leslie then took with some men wth him, and cut off the imperial retreat on Reglitzer Bridge.
-The imperial cavalry was the first to give way, and their horses soon died under crossfire from the Swedish sharpshooters, causing confusion.
+Leslie then took some men with him and cut off the imperial retreat on Reglitzer Bridge.
+The imperial cavalry was the first to give way, and their horses soon died under crossfire from the Swedish sharpshooters, leading to confusion.
 Despite this, the imperials successfully retreated with heavy losses.